Dental Courses Page

 Search “dentistry” or “e-Den” for a programme of modules on different dental topics.

-Script Dental Prescribing e-learning in association with HEE, is now FREE to anyone with a NHS email address or you are able to purchase an individual SCRIPT licence for £25 per year (see link below):
+Script programmes in Medicine and Surgery, Paediatric, Nursing, Primary Care, Ambulance Service e-learning in association with HEE, is now FREE to anyone with a NHS email address.
+You are able to purchase the SCRIPT dental programme as an individual licence for £25 per year (see link below

 The British Association of Oral Surgeons (BAOS) has launched a new Antimicrobial Stewardship e-learning resource https://www.baos.org.uk/elearning/ for oral health professionals to test their knowledge of antibiotic prescribing.
 It is FREE to take and consists of three modules of clinical scenario-based quizzes, each of which provides a printable e-certificate of one hour's verified CPD upon successful completion.
 Feedback is provided along the way, with the aim that by the end of the modules, participants will be able to demonstrate application of the principles of sound antimicrobial stewardship to the clinical scenarios.

 Many indemnity providers have a series of e-learning resources for their members available from their websites

 The GDC have a series of learning materials on their website – see Focus on Standards.

 Please see the latest information from Chief Dental Officer, England, Sara Hurley, and NHS England and NHS Improvement, Director of Primary Care and System Transformation, Matt Neligan.

 Preparedness Letters for primary dental care.